-For a full insight into the protocol for staff, heads and chairpersons, please go to our Staff Information page at www.dcu.ie/students/information-for-staff.shtml
+For a full insight into the protocol for staff, heads and chairpersons, please go to the University Policies pages.

 STUDENT GRIEVANCE PROCEDURE

 The Dublin City University (DCU) community is committed to ensuring that every student has the opportunity to have an excellent university experience.
 In order to achieve this members of the community aspire to a high level of competency, fairness and professionalism.
 There may be circumstances where university systems, processes, human error or sub-standard performance on a specific occasion result in a student having a genuine grievance.
 It is the policy of the university to provide resolution mechanisms to address issues that may arise.
 In line with its commitment to excellence and continuous improvement, Dublin City University (the 'University') has adopted this procedure to deal with students' grievances that may arise while they are bona fide registered students at the University.
 It is the policy of the university that students' grievances should be dealt with in a fair, timely and effective manner.